nationalarchives/da-aws-clients/site-docs/src/main/paradox/s3/usage/index.md

 The upload method takes a content length because it's not currently possible to send a stream of arbitrary length to S3.
 There is an [open GitHub issue](https://github.com/aws/aws-sdk-java-v2/issues/139) with [associated pull request](https://github.com/awslabs/aws-c-s3/pull/285) which should fix this soon but until then, we need to pass this in.

+The listKeysWithCommonPrefixes method takes the bucket with the keys, the prefix that these keys should have and the string that these keys should be cut off at e.g. if the keys in the bucket are:
+`dir1/subdir1/fileName.txt`, `dir1/subdir1/fileName2.txt`, `dir1/subdir2/fileName.txt`, `dir1/subdir2/fileName2.txt`,
+`dir1/subdir3/fileName.txt`, `dir1/subdir3/fileName2.txt`,

+if you call the `listKeysWithCommonPrefixes` method with:
+- `keysPrefixedWith` set to `"dir1/"`
+- `trimKeysAt1stOccurrenceOf` set to/left at `"/"`

+it will find all keys that start with `dir1/`, strip off everything after the first `/` (after the prefix) and deduplicate the values; therefore the results would be `["dir1/subdir1/", "dir1/subdir2/", "dir1/subdir3/"]`

 @@@ index